m-s-will/clover/README.md

 	$ docker build -t <mytag> .

-The CloverLeaf3D simulation is being run during container creation
+The CloverLeaf3D simulation is being run during container creation and provides a Cinema database.

 ## Running the container
 After either pulling or building the container, it can be run by calling: